-- Code-level helpers Constructs that can be applied to small parts of the code-base such as individual algorithms or data structures without any major changes in the overall project architecture
+- 1. Code-level helpers Constructs that can be applied to small parts of the code-base such as ir data structures without any major changes in the overall project architecture

 - 1. Parallel Collections

 - 2. Asynchronous Processing

 - 3. Fork/Join (Divide/Conquer)

-- 2. Architecture-level concepts Constructs that need to be taken into account when designing the project structure
+- 2. Architecture-level concepts Constructs that need to be taken into account when designing th

 - 1. Actors

 - 2. Communicating Sequential Processes (CSP)

 - 3. Dataflow

 - 4. Data Parallelism

-- 3. Shared Mutable State Protection Although about 95% of current use of shared mutable state can be avoided using proper abstractions, good abstractions are still necessary for the remaining 5% use cases, when shared mutable state cannot be avoided
+- 3. Shared Mutable State Protection Although about 95% of current use of shared mutable state proper abstractions, good abstractions are still necessary for the remaining 5% use cases, w state cannot be avoided

 - 1. Agents

 - 2. Software Transactional Memory (not fully implemented in GPars as yet)